FOSSEE/st-scripts/basic-data-type/script.rst

 ..
 Objectives
 .. ----------

 ..
-Learn about Python Data Structures and Operators.(Remembering)
+At the end of this tutorial, you should know --

 ..
+1. Learn about Python Data Structures and Operators.(Remembering)
-Use them to do basic operations.(Applying)
+.. #.Use them to do basic operations.(Applying)

 ..
 Prerequisites
 .. -------------

+..
+None

 ..
 Author              : Amit Sethi
    Internal Reviewer   :